MartinKilonzo/remmyMartin/pages/project/Projects/ProjectDocs/project3.md

 ---
-title: Twitter Crime Prediction
+title: Predicting Crime Using Twitter

 description: Using tweets to assess local moods, and using changes in local emotions as a key feature in predicting criminal activity in Vancouver.
-Using natural language processing, local tweets were synthesized into an _emotional rating_ which was used to assess an area’s mood prior to a crime in the same area.
+Through the use of natural language processing, local tweets were synthesized into an “emotional rating” which was used to assess an area’s mood prior to a crime in the same area.

 preview: previews/tweetCrime.png